 By Robyn Fed from Hampton, TN

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 How do I keep my dog's outside water bowl from turning green?
 It is a plastic bowl, used for years, and the water turns green during the summer, not the winter.
 What can I do?

 During the hot summer months, I would clean the bowl every day and give the dog fresh water.
 To make it easy, just take a pail of fresh water and a cloth with you when you go out to feed the dog.
-Keep the dog food dish clean too.
-I'm sure the dog would notice and appreciate it.

 Yes, it can make him sick.
 Clean out food and water dishes daily